 Our national cuisine has some wonderful times ahead of it.
 The queues in front of French bakeries are often too long, and the bakeries don’t offer much variety.
 However, I do enjoy the small Hong Kong bakeries and all of the street food stands, that offer delicious meals for less than two euros.
 What a difference from Paris.

 “It’s a great opportunity to be able to surround myself with established entrepreneurs”

 After taking some time to adapt, I’m starting my online entrepreneurship and marketing courses.
 The professors are very friendly and are willing to offer us help with a piece of advice on our entrepreneurial projects.
 After one meeting with one of the incubator managers at KHBU University, we set up a weekly meeting to follow how my project is progressing.

-It’s obviously a great opportunity for me to be able to be surrounded by established entrepreneurs who have already proven themselves here, and that is what makes all the difference in “Entrepreneurs without Borders”!
+It’s obviously a great opportunity for me to be able to be surrounded by established entrepreneurs who have already proven themselves here, and that is what makes all the difference in “Global Incubator”!
 The advice of one local person who has already set up a business in Hong Kong is incredibly valuable to me.

 In fact, Hong Kong is a complex city that mixes tradition with modernity, and my European outlook cannot grasp all of the subtilities of Chinese and Hong Kong culture, particularly when it comes to our local entrepreneurship.

 The health situation is obviously difficult.
 However, after just three weeks, I already want to stay as long as possible in Hong Kong to both see my project take a clearer shape and get to know this city and its hundreds of opportunities.

 More to come.